-Barbara Bolin is a nationally recognized expert on the development of innovative programs and policies to improve education, skills development, and workforce development.
+Barbara Bolin is a nationally recognized expert consultant on the development of innovative programs and policies to improve education, skills development, and workforce development.
 She is a creative problem solver who favors a systems approach to meeting the needs of both employers and career seekers.

 She is using her career development expertise, her public sector experience, and her academic training in mathematics and the sciences to support STEM education and she is consulting with organizations and companies to address their employment needs.
 Most recently Barbara served as the Executive Director of the Michigan STEM Partnership and was the force behind the proclamation of October 2014 as STEM Careers Month in MI.

 With Gov. Rick Snyder and Joe Asiala, CEO of MITech+Proclaiming October as STEM Awareness Month CEO, MITech+ at the Igniting STEM Excellence summit, October 4, 2013